-- Proprietary technology platforms with multidisciplinary technological expertise.
-We believe that our proprietary 3D FDM, 3D inkjet-based PolyJet, P3 and SAF printing engines offer end users the versatility and differentiated features necessary for a wide variety of current and potential applications.
-We combine our proprietary hardware platforms, featuring widely-deployed inkjet printer heads or easy-to-use extrusion heads with integrated software and a wide range of proprietary materials to develop and produce leading 3D printing systems. - Leading Direct Manufacturing Business.
+- Leading Direct Manufacturing Business.
 Our Stratasys Direct Manufacturing service business is one of the largest and leading AM parts service providers globally.
 This unit's knowledge of and experience in AM, including materials and systems know-how, and AM end-use parts production has enhanced our manufacturing offering suite.
 For example, the Stratasys Direct team has helped accelerate our product development for the Origin One and H350 3D printers to improve their performance in production environments.
 Furthermore, Stratasys Direct enables us to offer a broader solution to our customers, catering to more of their 3D printing needs, whether by supply of 3D printers or of 3D printed parts through cross-sell or infinite capacity extension.
 We believe this offering creates better customer intimacy and a competitive advantage for Stratasys. - Synergies between SDM and 3D printer sales businesses.
-Our Stratasys Direct Manufacturing's AM parts service business has been capitalizing on the synergies between it and our 3D printer sales business.
-Stratasys Direct Manufacturing works closely with our North American sales organization and benefits from access to some of the largest customers for our 3D printing systems, who have been increasingly relying upon Stratasys Direct Manufacturing for production parts and development needs.

-• Diverse, global customer base.
+Our Stratasys Direct® AM parts service business has been capitalizing on the synergies between it and our 3D printer sales business.
+Stratasys Direct Manufacturing works closely with our North American sales organization and benefits from access to some of the largest customers for our 3D printing systems, who have been increasingly relying upon Stratasys Direct for production parts and development needs. - Diverse, global customer base.
 We have a broad customer base, ranging from global market leading brands to small businesses and professionals and individuals.
-Our end-users include companies across a wide range of industries and applications, including automotive, aerospace, dental laboratories, consumer products, educational institutions, defense, medical analysis, medical systems, electronics, and heavy equipment.

-- Large and growing installed base.
+Our end-users include companies across a wide range of industries and applications, including automotive, aerospace, dental laboratories, consumer products, educational institutions, defense, medical analysis, medical systems, electronics, and heavy equipment. - Large and growing installed base.
 Our differentiated offerings have led to a large and growing installed base.
 The significant installed base has resulted in greater distribution reach and enhanced opportunities for cross selling, given the significantly broadened and complementary product offerings.
 It furthermore presents us with an opportunity to generate recurring revenues from sales of consumables and services to the installed base. - Extensive global reach.
-With over 200 channel partners around the world, we are well positioned to leverage the extensive geographic reach of our marketing, sales and support organization to serve customers and grow awareness of 3D printing for prototyping, design and manufacturing.
+With 130 value added channel partners around the world, we are well positioned to leverage the extensive geographic reach of our marketing, sales and support organization to serve customers and grow awareness of 3D printing for prototyping, design and manufacturing.
 This level of service and support is becoming an especially critical differentiator as our customers adopt 3D printing for more operationally critical manufacturing applications. - Increased accessibility and ease of use for customers.
-Our GrabCAD Additive Manufacturing software platform and our GrabCAD Community enable designers, engineers, and machine operators to easily manage our 3D printing systems at scale.

-• GrabCAD Print provides native CAD job programming along with traditional 3D file formats (STL, VRML), thereby reducing time and errors in job planning and resulting in high quality printed parts.
-We have also introduced a paid version with advanced features for the H350 3D printer that improve first print quality and reduce cost per part.

-• GrabCAD Shop provides scheduling, remote monitoring and analytics, which provides visibility to managers and operators across our technologies.
-That enables work order management for organizations that have dedicated operators, by providing centralized, 3D printing services to engineers and designers.

-GrabCAD Connect provides two-way SDK integration for a variety of third party software applications, dramatically extending the value of our platform

-• GrabCAD Community is the online community of over 13 million professional engineers, designers, manufacturers and students who share best practices via tutorials, discussion forums, design/print challenges and 3D content.
+Our GrabCAD Additive Manufacturing software platform and our GrabCAD Community enable designers, engineers, and machine operators to easily manage our 3D printing systems at scale. - GrabCAD Print provides native CAD job programming along with popular CAD and common 3D file formats (3MF, STL, VRML), thereby reducing time and errors in job planning and resulting in high quality printed parts.
+We also introduced a paid version with advanced features for FDM printers and for the H350 3D printer that improve first print quality and reduce cost per part. - GrabCAD Shop provides work order management for organizations with centralized, 3D printing services for engineers and designers.
+GrabCAD Shop includes scheduling, job tracking and analytics, providing insights to requestors, operators, and managers across our technologies. - GrabCAD Software Development Kits provide the means to create two-way integrations with third party software applications, including our GrabCAD Software Partners and our customers business systems, dramatically extending the value of our platform. - GrabCAD Community is the online community of over 13 million professional engineers, designers, manufacturers, and students who share best practices via tutorials, discussion forums, design/print challenges and 3D content.